fediaFedia/Longhorn/README.md

 ![Parts](https://github.com/fediaFedia/Longhorn/blob/main/preview-parts.png)

 - Ability to position on the Right or on the Left
+- Option to stay on top of other Windows (Reserve screen space)
+- Auto-layout on screen resolution change
 - Includes an option to scale it up: 100%, 150% and 200% for HDPI Displays
 - Easy Snapping
+- Blur Effect on Win10 / Win11
 - Super easy Customization
 - Lots of Variants in every Widget
 - Big Clock Calendar
 - Possible future Translations
+- Create your own Part using included Parts\Template

 BUGS & TRANSLATIONS
 ----